 Build the shelf.
 Cut the wood to your specific dimensions, drill holes and screws to make the size shelf you want.
 We didn’t use any glue in this shelf.

 Finishing touches.
 We added castor wheels to the bottom of the shelf so we could move it in and out.
 I highly recommend this, but at the same time make sure you also build stand up walls at the top so that your items don’t fall over when the shelf is moved.

-Consider if you have any burning needs that the shelf has to accommodate.
+Consider if you have any burning needs the shelf has to accommodate.
 That’s the beauty of homemade – you can make it specifically for YOU!
 So before you dive into the project, make sure you’ve considered the dimensions for any special items that the shelf can hold.
 For us, we wanted the shelf to hold our large chicken feed container, so we measured a specific spot for that one.

 Don’t worry about perfection!
 Perfectionism is one of those things – either you are or you aren’t a perfectionist.
 Home Depot doesn’t make the most perfect cuts in the world, but we’ve always been able to make it work.
 The good news is you can save your scrap wood for more projects (hello, new bed frame or bedroom dresser!).
 So, don’t fear if you have a less than perfect project.
-That’s all what makes it “homemade”.
-As long as it’s standing and bears weight, you’re doing all right!
+That’s all what makes it “homemade.”
+As long as it’s standing and bears weight, you’re doing alright!

 Add a top vertical shelf to prevent tall items from falling.
 If you plan to store bulk items like toilet paper or paper towels, you’ll want to add a top barrier shelf so that the items don’t fall over when the shelf is moved.
 This is very helpful!

-Watch: Come build a DIY Shelf with us
+Watch: Come Build a DIY Shelf With Us

 DIY Simple Garage Shelf